multiversx/mx-docs/docs/validators/staking-v4.md

 ## What happens if there are fewer nodes in the auction than available slots?

-In this case, all nodes will be selected, regardless of their topUP.
+In this case, all nodes will be selected, regardless of their topUp.

 ## One of my nodes was sent to auction during stakingV4 step 2.
 Will I lose rewards?

 If one of your nodes is shuffled out into the auction list during step2, it will enter into competition with the other existing nodes.
-If you have enough topUP, nothing changes, and no rewards will be lost.
+If you have enough topUp, nothing changes, and no rewards will be lost.
 For owners contributing to the ecosystem and maintaining a sufficient topUp, this change will not have any negative impact.
 However, if you have low topUp or close to zero, your nodes might be unqualified and remain in the auction list.